 Did you know that we're a fee base program?
-Fee base programs receive very limited tax dollars.
-We are a department of the Village Administration, unlike Park Districts; we rely heavily upon participant fees and donations from the community.
-Park District fees are lower because they receive tax dollars from the entire service area to support and fund programs.
-However, we're proud that our fees are very competitive with area Park Districts and in many cases much more reasonable.
+Fee base programs do not receive tax dollars.
+We are a department of the Village Administration, unlike Park Districts; we rely only upon participant fees and donations from the community.
+Park District fees are lower because they receive tax dollars to support and fund programs.
+However, we're proud that our fees are very competitive with area Park Districts!